 If your child has medicine they have to take at bedtime, make sure you give their friend's parent just that one dose and explain how and when the dose is to be given.
 If you can get away with giving the medicine at home instead, do so.

-It’s important that your child has your phone number memorized, especially if he doesn’t have a phone of his own.
+It’s important that your child has your phone number memorized, especially if they don't have a phone of their own.
 Likewise, it’s important the host's parents have your number so they can call if something comes up or they have any questions.
 You will need their number for the same reason.

 It’s important to remind your child that they have to be polite to everyone at their friend’s house when they go for a sleepover.
 They have to respect the rules of the host’s home, even when they’re getting an attack of the sillies from having too much fun.
 They are still subject to consequences for breaking rules.